Human Research May Lead to New Vaccines, Increase Space Commercialization

-Category: Space Hits: 1Astronaut Mark Vande Hei works on the Celestial Immunity study that may provide insights into new treatments for diseases on Earth.
+Category: Space Hits: 3Astronaut Mark Vande Hei works on the Celestial Immunity study that may provide insights into new treatments for diseases on Earth.

 Human research took precedence aboard the International Space Station on Tuesday as the Expedition 65 crew explored how weightlessness affects the immune system.
 The orbital residents also trained for a medical emergency and ensured station systems continued operating in tip-top shape.